Table of Contents

 Treatment for the Stages of Addiction

 Understanding and being aware of the 5 stages of addiction is useful for recognizing risky behavior in others.
-It is also necessary for identifying one’s own personal patterns that may prove troublesome if not addressed in the early stages.
+It’s also necessary for identifying one’s own personal patterns that may prove troublesome if not addressed in the early stages.

 That said, a patient in stage five is certainly not a lost cause and not suffering from a moral weakness or a lack of willpower.

-They are battling a complex brain disorder and mental illness that, with compassion, understanding, and evidence-based treatment methods, they can and do recover from.
+They are battling a complex brain disorder and mental illness that it is possible to recover from through compassion, understanding, and evidence-based treatment methods.

 The first phase of addiction treatment often begins with drug and alcohol detox.
 The detox process rids the body of the harmful effects of drugs or alcohol, while at the same time monitoring the person to make them safe and comfortable during the withdrawal symptoms.